 Take a breath and think about what you are doing.
 Look at the angles and think about the size of your vehicle.
 Picture backing up in your mind, and think about all of the actions you will have to take, before you actually do it in the real world.
 Visualization can help more than you might realize, and it can help to increase your confidence when you actually start to move the truck.

-Being distracted when you are driving, and especially when you are trying to perform a tricky maneuver such as backing into a loading dock, is very dangerous.
+Being distracted when you are driving a big rig, and especially when you are trying to perform a tricky maneuver such as backing into a loading dock, is very dangerous.
 It is essential that you eliminate all of the distractions in the truck.
 This means you should turn off the radio, turn the ringer off of your phone, and only focus on the task at hand.

 Check Your Mirrors